urbandataanalytics/RecordMapper/README.md

 # RecordMapper
-Transform records using an Avro Schema and custom map functions
+Read, transform and write records using an Avro Schema and custom map functions.